Energy in Indonesia: Shale

 There is potential for tight oil and shale gas in northern Sumatra and eastern Kalimantan.
 There is an estimated 46 e12ft3 of shale gas and 7.9 e9oilbbl of shale oil which could be recovered with existing technologies.
 Pertamina has taken the lead in using hydraulic fracturing to explore for shale gas in northern Sumatra.
 Chevron Pacific Indonesia and NuEnergy Gas are also pioneers in using fracking in existing oil fields and in new exploration.
 Environmental concerns and a government-imposed cap on oil prices present barriers to full development of the substantial shale deposits in the country.
 Sulawesi, Seram, Buru, Papua in eastern Indonesia have shales that were deposited in marine environments which may be more brittle and thus more suitable for fracking than the source rocks in western Indonesia which have higher clay content.

+This underground coal mine in South Kalimantan is expected to become a major source of CMM emissions.

 Coal bed methane

 With 453 e12ft3 of coal bed methane (CBM) reserve mainly in Kalimantan and Sumatra, Indonesia has potential to redraft its energy charts as United States with its shale gas.
 With low enthusiasm to develop CBM project, partly in relation to environmental concern regarding emissions of greenhouse gases and contamination of water in the extraction process, the government targeted 8.9 e6ft3 per day at standard pressure for 2015.